Roshni Nadar: Early life and education

-Roshni Nadar is the daughter of Shiv Nadar, a businessman and founder of HCLTech, and Kiran Nadar, a philanthropist.
+Roshni Nadar was born to Shiv Nadar, a businessman and founder of HCLTech, and Kiran Nadar, a philanthropist.
 Nadar grew up in Delhi and studied in Vasant Valley School and graduated from Northwestern University majoring in communication with a focus on Radio/TV/Film.
 She earned an MBA from the Kellogg School of Management.

 Career

 She worked in various companies as a producer before joining HCL.
 Within a year of her joining HCL, she was elevated as executive director and CEO of HCL Corporation.
 She subsequently became the chairperson of HCL Technologies, after her father Shiv Nadar stepped down.
-In 2025, Nadar became the largest shareholder of HCL, after her father, Shiv, gifter her 47% of his share in HCL Technologies.
+In 2025, Nadar became the largest shareholder of HCL, after her father, Shiv, gifted her 47% of his share in HCL Technologies.

 Prior to becoming CEO of the HCL Corporation, Roshni Nadar was a trustee of the Shiv Nadar Foundation, which runs the not-for-profit Sri Sivasubramaniya Nadar College of Engineering in Chennai.
 She is the chairperson of VidyaGyan Leadership Academy, a leadership academy for the economically underprivileged.
 She set up 'The Habitats' trust that aims at protecting India's natural habitats and indigenous species in a bid to create and conserve sustainable ecosystems.